 Searching for the right neighborhood can be just as stressful as the thought of having to look for an apartment.
 Consider renting from Blueground, to have one less thing to worry about.
 They offer fully furnished and thoroughly equipped apartments in the best neighborhoods of each city.
 Choose what city and neighborhood you are interested in on their website and you will find a list of available options.
 The seamless online booking process allows for a hassle-free moving experience!

 Moving to New York City?
 If you’re asking yourself where to live, you have a big decision to make: figuring out which neighborhood you should call home.
 Before you can pick a neighborhood to live in, you’ll want to pick one of the five boroughs.
 Each has its own unique personality.
 From Soho’s glamour to DUMBO’s melange of the old and new, how do you decide which one is your match?
-You’ll have quite a bit of homework to do, but don’t worry too much because we’ve gathered a list of some of our favorite best neighborhoods.
+You’ll have quite a bit of homework to do, but don’t worry too much because we’ve gathered a list of some of our favorite NYC neighborhoods to live in.

 Finding the perfect neighborhood is a delicate balance.
 It’s like putting a puzzle together but is even more complicated because of the numerous crucial considerations.
 Nevertheless, looking for a new place to live in L.A. is both exciting and exhausting.
 There are hundreds of neighborhoods and districts.
 Some by the sea for those avid surfers, like Marina del Rey, and some in the hills for those who cannot resist a city view, like Beverly Hills.

 So you took the plunge and made the huge decision to move to Boston.
-But now comes the tricky part, settling on which neighborhood to live in.
+But now comes the tricky part, settling on which of the best neighborhoods in Boston to live in.
 Is the price or the location important to you?
 Are you looking for roommates, or do you prefer the solitude of a studio or one-bedroom?
 Is access to public transportation more important than late-night bars and fancy dining?
 These are just a few of the many questions you might ask yourself.
 But don’t get overwhelmed because in Boston there is truly something for everyone.

 Moving to Washington, D.C., can feel mighty intimidating since it is home to some of the most powerful men and women in the country.
 Despite this, it is still one of the best cities to live because it comes with the reward of being in the center of activity that shapes the nation.
-Another big reason has to do with its diverse range of cultural neighborhoods.
+Another big reason has to do with its diverse range of culture (See our guide to DC’s best neighborhoods.)
 There is no lack in variety of entertainment, internationally acclaimed dining, shopping, and even musical hot spots.

 Chicago’s patchwork of neighborhoods each offers their own unique charms and you can be sure to find one that is a perfect fit for you.
 Its blend of cultures living among one another in the bustling metropolis makes it a magnet that attracts many people.
 There’s no shortage of amazing, personalized experiences to be had in Chicago.
 Because of this, it is a challenge to choose where to live.
 The good news is that the city’s sprawling public transportation system makes it easy to hop from one ‘hood to the next in minutes.